SUNRUSE-Junk-Drawer/editor/doc/asset-types/palette-template.md

             "deleted": false
         }
     },
-    "colors-order": ["an order for the keys of 'colors'"] }
+    "colorsOrder": ["an order for the keys of 'colors'"] }
 ```